Eetu Ranta-aho

 photo: Markku Pihlaja

-My works have been performed by such ensembles and individuals as Avanti!, Uusinta Ensemble, Zagros ensemble, Kaartin Soittokunta, Ensemble Olga, Ensemble Falke, Bergen Youth Philharmonic, Tuuli Lindeberg, Piia Komsi, Petri Kumela and Nobutaka Yoshizawa.
+My works have been performed by ensembles and musicians including Avanti!, Uusinta Ensemble, Zagros Ensemble, Kaartin Soittokunta, J-TRAD Ensemble MAHOROBA, Ensemble Olga, Ensemble Falke, Bergen Youth Philharmonic, Tuuli Lindeberg, Piia Komsi, and Petri Kumela.

 My work has been generously supported by: